 "Walked through Mall to bookshops.
 Found Tim Winton books on shelves, but not the one I wanted [his first Miles Franklin Award winner, Shallows]."

-I returned to England, returned to writing, didn't get published, but did find Winton's Shallows and went on to build a collection of his books over the years in England and back in Australia.
+I returned to England, returned to writing, didn't get published, but did find Winton's Shallows (Amazon link) and went on to build a collection of his books over the years in England and back in Australia.

 LOVE WRITING NONFICTION?